Security of discrete-modulated continuous-variable quantum key distribution: Discussion

 As mentioned in the introduction, after much of the work going into this result was finished, a generalised version of the EAT has been presented in~\cite{metger2022generalised}, known as Generalised EAT (GEAT).
 In contrast to the original EAT, the new version allows for Eve's reference system to be updated, while also relaxing the Markov condition to a non-signalling condition.
 Using GEAT, it is possible to express a prepare-and-measure QKD protocol directly into a sequence of EAT channels, without the need to use an entanglement based version of the protocol, as was shown in \cite{metger2022security}.
 When using this new method, there is no need to introduce a hypothetical tomography, hence our Lemmas \ref{lem:deltatolbound} and \ref{lem:HypPhys} would not be needed and higher key rates may be expected.
 The only caveat when using GEAT is that it makes an additional assumption on Eve's attack, namely only allowing her to have one quantum system at a time.
 This condition can be enforced by Alice waiting for Bob to confirm he has received a state before sending the next one \cite{metger2022security}, which might not always be practical.
 Our method of applying the original EAT does not need this assumption.
 We therefore believe that our current method of using an hypothetical protocol with tomography of Alice's marginal, is of interest not only for discrete modulated CVQKD, but for proving security of device dependent QKD in settings where the condition that Eve only holds one system at a time is not practical.

 Our security analysis can be improved in several directions.
 As mentioned, being a prepare-and-measure protocol, it is natural to consider the application of GEAT.
 This may not only provide larger finite-key generation rates, but also allow one to study variants of the protocol using homodyne measurements, which we were unable to accommodate within our security analysis.
 Another related question is to analyse using GEAT how the obtained rates vary with the number of states prepared by Alice and, in particular, how they approximate the rates of Gaussian modulated protocols.
-A second relevant improvement is to study how to remove the cutoff assumption in the computation of the asymptotic key rates.
-This has been achieved for collective attacks in the case where the information used in parameter estimation is made of moments of Bob's quadratures \cite{Upadhyaya2021,kanitschar2023finite}, but seems trickier when dealing with coarse-grained probabilities as well as in the presence of coherent attacks.
-In our view, our numerical results provide strong evidence that the rates without the cutoff assumption will be practically the same as those reported in our work for large enough value of the cutoff, but this deserves to be confirmed.

-We also note that whereas the EAT does not require an explicit bound on the Hilbert space dimension of Eve, the Hilbert space dimensions are assumed finite \cite{dupuis2016entropy}.
-Whereas this is a reasonable assumption in realistic scenarios, where Eve is only assumed to be able create 'physical' states, i.e. states with finite energy \cite{tomamichel2017largely}, such an assumption has been overcome in the case of collective attacks, using a version of the asymptotic equipartition theorem allowing for infinite dimensional Hilbert spaces \cite{furrer2011min}.
-Given recent advancements towards a similar generalisation of the EAT to infinite dimensional Hilbert spaces \cite{fawzi2022asymptotic}, we intend to extend our security framework to infinite energy attacks in future works.
+The derived key rates are valid under the bounded-energy assumption, stating that Eve's attack involves states of bounded energy, and a numerical-convergence assumption, stating that the numerical curves obtained for increasing number of photons are very close to the trade-off for arbitrary finite dimension.
+The first assumption is physically realistic and implies that the states in the protocol can be arbitrarily well approximated by states in a finite dimensional Hilbert space of large enough dimension \cite{tomamichel2017largely}.
+This allows the use of EAT since, whereas this theorem does not require an explicit bound on the Hilbert space dimension of Eve, all Hilbert space dimensions are assumed finite \cite{dupuis2016entropy}.
+It would be interesting to remove this assumption using recent advances towards a generalisation of the EAT to infinite dimensional Hilbert spaces \cite{fawzi2022asymptotic}.